 Smarter Hobart Challenge

-The Smarter Hobart Challenge – Bus Shelter and Integrated Digital Interface Design Competition – is a creative challenge for the community to bring forward their most innovative and exciting ideas to help transform Hobart's public transport services, and help make waiting for the bus reliable, safe, accessible and socially connective.
+The Smarter Hobart Challenge – Bus Shelter and Integrated Digital Interface Design Competition – was a creative challenge for the community to bring forward their most innovative and exciting ideas to help transform Hobart's public transport services, and help make waiting for the bus reliable, safe, accessible and socially connective.

 Supermanoeuvre is an award-winning architectural and innovation practice operating out of Sydney and Zurich, which has exhibited internationally and represented Australia at the 2012 Venice Architecture Biennale.

 The winning entry from the shortlisted group was a modular design that will service future community need and technological change.
 Rather than developing a single bus shelter design, Supermanoeuvre developed an end-to-end, computational design and fabrication process (parametric design and manufacture), which is highly innovative and enables shelters to be easily configured to each site and locally manufactured.